pywbem/pywbemtools/docs/pywbemclicommands.rst

     |              |                  |             |             |           |          | tests/unit/mock_confirm_y.py           |
     +--------------+------------------+-------------+-------------+-----------+----------+----------------------------------------+

-See :ref:`pywbemcli connection list --help` for details.
+See :ref:`pywbemcli connection list --help` for the exact help output of the command.

 .. _`Connection save command`: